gabegarcia15/website/content/posts/example-content-1.md

 **2) Copypaste.** Copy the actual css file as is from the theme and paste it into the projectname/static/css folder.
 If the folder does not already exist, then create one.
 Hugo's content structure is hierarchical, so the hyde.css file I had placed in projectname/static/css/**hyde.css** will override projectname/themes/hyde/static/css/**hyde.css**.
 Also note that not all css files need to be included.
 In my case, I only overrode one css file and the rest remained located in projectname/themes/hyde/static/css/

-**3) Update** hyde.css file I had placed in projectname/static/css/ with font replacement.
-These two references already explain very well on how to make those update, so I won't be going into detail.
+**3) Update** hyde.css file I had placed in projectname/static/css/ with new font type.
+These two references already explain well how to make the update, so I won't be going into detail.

 References: